Sidney Psalms: Translation differences

-(King James Bible, Psalm 1:3).

 The main difference between the verse translations is in the addition of adjectives.
 For example, the adjective "freshly" arguably changes the imagery of this section, from that of a firmly rooted, strong being of nature to a weak and flexible sapling.
 Another interpretation of this is that Sidney's tree represents a "fresh" faith that still has room to grow with the aid of God's "sweet springs".

 Equally, the inclusion of the noun "neighbours" in the following line gives new action to the "water", making the "waters neighbours" to the tree changes the relationship between the two from one of simple useful proximity to an active relationship of caring attention.

-"Wicked" (Sidney, 2009, p.
-11) to "ungodly" (King James Bible, Psalm 1:2).